California is abnormally dry after low-precipitation winter

 Californians heeded the call, taking shorter showers and ripping out their lawns during the five-year drought.

-State water officials said it’s too early to consider conservation measures and pointed out reservoirs statewide are either at or above their historical averages for this time of year.
+State water officials said Thursday that it’s too early to consider conservation measures and pointed out reservoirs statewide are either at or above their historical averages for this time of year.

 In another sign of California’s dry conditions, state officials on Thursday conducted a survey of the Sierra Nevada snowpack and found it was 47% of the March average at the Sierra’s Phillips Station.

 The first reading on Jan.
-2, found the snowpack was 97% of the January average.
-But dry conditions since then have hurt the snowpack, which supplies about 30% of California’s water.
+2 found the snowpack was 97% of the January average.
+But dry conditions since then have hurt snowfall, which supplies about 30% of California’s water.

 “February rain and snow were quite disappointing,” said Sean de Guzman, chief of the department’s snow surveys and water supply forecasting section.
 “We’ll most likely end this water year below average.
 We just don’t know how far below.“

-Note: This story has been corrected to say 43% not 70% of the state is abnormally dry.
-It also corrects the name of Mendocino National Forest.